applimatix/Apollo-Multi-Module/README.md

 This app explores the efficiencies that can be gained using multiple modules with Apollo in it's current state.

+Specifically can fragments be shared across modules.

+## Outcomes

+Although somewhat expected from searching the internet regarding this issue, it is not possible yet to get 2 self contained and non-dependant modules

 ## To run the app

 1. Import the project into Android Studio